 How we take care of our whole selves will always be more critical to beauty than what we put on our skin.
-(For more on that, see “Health: The New Sex Symbol” in the December 2006 archives.)
+(For more on that, see “Health: The New Sex Symbol”.)
 Yet, for many of us, there’s a real delight and satisfaction in surrounding ourselves with good smells, silky creams and rejuvenating serums.

 The true benefit of educating yourself about personal-care products is that you can enjoy the best they have to offer while minimizing your exposure to potential toxins.

 The goal, of course, is to reduce your ongoing exposure to potential hazards, not relocate your life to a sterilized, toxin-free bubble.
 You may decide to scrap everything in your bathroom and start from the tile up, or cut the number of products you use in half and reduce your exposure accordingly, or simply replace the most identifiably risky of your daily go-tos.

 Whatever you decide to do, keep in mind that you don’t have to give up quality and effectiveness for safety — and that beauty is even more magnificent when paired with good health.